mradilla/hostinger-deploy/README.md

 # Deploy site to Hostinger

-This GitHub Action simplifies deploying your site to a live domain hosted on [Hostinger](https://www.hostinger.com).
-It uploads the contents of your output directory to your domain's `public_html` folder, ensuring your site goes live seamlessly.
+This GitHub Action simplifies deploying your built site to a live domain hosted on [Hostinger](https://www.hostinger.com).
+It uploads the contents of your output directory to your domain's `public_html` folder using [SCP Command GitHub Action](https://github.com/marketplace/actions/scp-command-to-transfer-files) for secure SSH file transfers.

 Note: There's no need to push your dist files to the repository.
 This action handles the deployment automatically.